Ducks try to rally past season-ending injuries and Nebraska loss

 After losing to Nebraska last Saturday, the Ducks are trying to look past the tough defeat and focus on the upcoming game against Colorado.

-But looking ahead has been harder than expected, after recent news that both Tyrell Crosby and Devon Allen are out with season-ending injuries.
+But looking ahead has been harder than expected, after news Monday that both Tyrell Crosby and Devon Allen are out with season-ending injuries.

-“That’s like getting struck by lightning twice.”
-Helfrich said about Allen’s second ACL tear.
+“That’s like getting struck by lightning twice,” Helfrich said Tuesday about Allen’s second ACL tear.
 “Very unfortunate for him, personally.
 He’s a guy that is revered around here and he’ll bounce back.”

-Despite not being on the field this year, Helfrich said both Allen and Crosby will be “integral parts of rallying everybody up” — Allen, in particular.
+Despite not being on the field this year, Helfrich said both Allen and Crosby will be “integral parts of rallying everybody up.”

-“The credibility he has on the team and the type of guy he is — he’s got to be an emotional leader for us,” Helfrich said.
+“The credibility he has on the team and the type of guy he is — he’s got to be an emotional leader for us,” Helfrich said of Allen.
 “With a bunch of young guys, a bunch of immature guys at various spots that he kind of has influence with — we need that and we need his impact, still.”

-Royce Freeman was also sidelined early in the Nebraska game, but was walking out of practice today without crutches, braces or support of any kind.
+Royce Freeman was also sidelined early in the Nebraska game, but was walking out of practice on Tuesday without crutches, braces or support of any kind.
 When asked of his availability Saturday, Helfrich said, “we’ll see.”

 If Freeman remains out, running backs Kani Benoit, Tony Brooks-James and Taj Griffin will assume a larger role.